The Creative Process

 The Everest Ornament

-We noticed all these shaving coming off my lathe during the making of the bells and bowls.
+I noticed all these shaving coming off my lathe during the making of the bells and bowls.
 They started to fill up my shop floor and started to become a problem.
-We couldn't throw them away because we pulled them out of a landfill in Nepal.
-We couldn't put them back in a landfill in Brunswick, Maine so we had to use our imaginations again to figure out what to do with them.
+I couldn't throw them away because I pulled them out of a landfill in Nepal.
+I just couldn't put them back in a landfill in Brunswick, Maine so we had to use our imaginations again to figure out what to do with them.

-We came up with these really nice little Christmas ornaments.
-They ended up becoming the heart and soul of our business.
+My wife came up with the idea for these nice little Christmas ornaments.
 They represent the three r's of reduce, reuse, and recycle.
-A small but significant message we try to follow thru all of our business.
+A small but significant message we try to follow in our business practices.

 We pack The Everest Ornaments in these nice recycled paper boxes and only use vegetable based ink in our printing.